-Marten Brienen, PhD OSU Global Marten.brienen@okstate.edu
+Marten Brienen, PhD Associate Professor, OSU Global Marten.brienen@okstate.edu

 Dr. Brienen received his PhD in Sociology and Political Sciences from the University of Amsterdam (2011) and his MA in Latin American History at Leiden University (1996).
-Dr. Brienen is an Associate Professor in the College of Global Studies and Partnerships.
+Dr. Brienen is an Associate Professor in OSU Global.
 He was instrumental in the development of the Graduate Certificate in International Disaster and Emergency Management, as well as the administration of the FEMP Master of Science Program in Korea.
-He has taught courses in the FEMP program, Political Science, History, and Global Studies.
+He has taught courses in the FEMP program, Political Science, History, and OSU Global.
 He teaches classes on Complex Emergencies, Drug Trafficking and the War on Drugs, Populations at Risk, Global Crisis Management, and others.